krunal3kapadiya/Giphy-Creator/README.md

 Being developer, you need to showcase your work and for that you have recorderd a video.
 This sample code have easy implementation and ease to use by single line of command.

-Here are sample GIPHY creatd using commands
+Here is sample GIPHY creatd using commands

 ![](/screenshots/bunny.gif)